Forecast-beating German GDP sends DAX to record high

 * ArcelorMittal rises as details on debt reassure

-LONDON/PARIS, Feb 13 (Reuters) - European shares rose on Friday, boosted by robust growth figures from Germany that sent the country’s blue-chip DAX index to a record high and a recovery in Greek stocks.
+PARIS, Feb 13 (Reuters) - European shares rose in early trading on Friday, with robust growth figures from Germany sending the country’s blue-chip DAX index to a record high.

-Data from Germany showed the economy grew by 0.7 percent in the fourth quarter of 2014, much stronger than expected, with domestic demand lifting Europe’s largest economy out of its mid-year lull.

-“The GDP numbers from Germany have picked up this morning.
-It’s extremely reassuring that it’s not losing momentum while the Greece situation remains unresolved,” Veronika Pechlaner, European equity fund manager at Ashburton, said.

-Greek banking stocks jumped 8 percent, extending their recent rebound from a 75 percent slump since last March, as investors began to bet that a meeting on Monday could see Athens reach a deal with its creditors.
+Greek banking stocks jumped 17 percent, extending their recent rebound from a 75 percent slump since last March, as investors held out hope that a meeting on Monday could see Athens reach a deal with its creditors.

+L‘Oreal also gained ground, up 1.9 percent after the world’s biggest cosmetics group posted better-than-expected sales growth.

+Shares in Aker Solutions surged 9 percent after the Norwegian oil services firm posted fourth-quarter earnings well above expectations.

+Half way into Europe’s earnings season, results have been strong overall, with 55 percent of companies listed on the STOXX 600 exceeding analyst forecasts, according to Thomson Reuters I/B/E/S data.
 In a typical quarter, 48 percent of companies beat estimates.
 Fourth quarter earnings are expected to grow 20.3 percent.

-Commodity related stocks are in focus this earnings season in the face of slumping prices, with Seadrill dropping over 8 percent after the world’s third-biggest offshore driller cut $1.1 billion worth of Petrobras orders from its backlog due to the Brazilian firm’s troubles.

-However, shares in Aker Solutions surged 15.8 percent after the Norwegian oil services firm posted fourth-quarter earnings well above expectations.
+“The surprisingly robust figure from Germany is fuelling the hopes that Europe is finally turning the corner.
+With the excellent earnings season we have, we just needed a bit of improvement on the macro front to revive the rally, and now we have it,” Saxo Bank trader Pierre Martin said.

+At 0913 GMT, the FTSEurofirst 300 index of top European shares was up 0.6 percent at 1,501.92 points, hitting a seven-year high.
+Germany’s DAX was up 0.7 percent, trading at a record high.

+Data from Germany showed the economy grew by 0.7 percent in the fourth quarter of 2014, much stronger than expected, with domestic demand lifting Europe’s largest economy out of its mid-year lull and boosting growth for the whole of last year to 1.6 percent.

-Shares in ArcelorMittal, the world’s largest producer of steel, were up 3 percent, reversing early losses.
+Shares in ArcelorMittal, the world’s largest producer of steel, was up 1.8 percent, reversing early losses.
 The group said on Friday its profit would fall in 2015, rather than improve as expected, although details about the group’s debt reassured investors.

 “People knew about the low iron ore price but the low debt was a positive surprise,” ING analyst Jaap Kuin said.